 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

-Vine was not the first to utilize this short-short story method.
-A young Jim and Jane Henson and two puppets changed the face of TV commercial advertising by presenting short, slapstick comedy bits to sell Wilkins coffee in the 1950's.
+In the 1950's, a young Jim and Jane Henson and two puppets changed the face of TV commercial advertising by presenting short, slapstick comedy bits to sell Wilkins Coffee.
 Instead of just telling audiences to buy the coffee, they centered their bits around the coffee in a Green Eggs and Ham-style ongoing saga, coming up with different ways of either enticing or punishing a character who is unwilling to try a cup of Wilkins coffee.

 Using puppets to sell an adult product feels like a risky choice, but the commercials were a big hit, proving to advertisers that a commercial can be just as entertaining as the program that it is sponsoring.
-Keeping them short and simple kept audiences wanting more, which led to dozens of variations of the bit, much like today's video vines.
-But while vines are for entertainment purposes only, Henson's Wilkins coffee commercials significantly boosted coffee sales for the company.
+Keeping them short and simple kept audiences wanting more, which led to dozens of variations of the bit, much like today's Vines and Tik Toks.
+But while those videos are for entertainment purposes, Henson's Wilkins coffee commercials significantly boosted coffee sales for the company.
 Here's how they did it...

-Jim Henson statue at the University of Maryland not far from where the commercials were filmed.
+Jim Henson Statue at the University of Maryland

 Getting the Job